 In his home, Mutuku Wambua helps by carrying water, caring for animals and running errands.
 He lives with his father and his mother.
 His father is sometimes employed as a farmer and his mother is sometimes employed as a farmer.
 There are 6 children in the family.

-As part of Compassion's ministry, Mutuku Wambua participates in church activities, Vacation Bible School and choir.
-He is also in primary school where his performance is average.
-Soccer, singing and running are his favorite activities.
+For fun, Mutuku Wambua enjoys soccer, singing and running.
+He attends church activities, Vacation Bible School and choir regularly and is in primary school where his performance is average.

 Mutuku Wambua lives on the plains of Illmamen, home to approximately 20,000 residents.
 Typical houses are constructed of dirt floors, adobe walls and thatch roofs.
 The primary ethnic group and language is Maasai.

 The regional diet consists of maize, beans, potatoes, rice and meat.
 Common health problems in this area include malaria, typhoid fever, colds and parasites.
 Most adults in Ilmamen are unemployed but some work as animal herders and earn the equivalent of $20 per month.
 This community needs scholastic materials and HIV/AIDS awareness programs.